List of Tom and Jerry characters: Calaboose Cal

 A gold cat owner of a show of demonstration and participation.
 He is arrogant (sometimes), has a rancher accent, and is sometimes presented as an enemy to Tom.
 Purportedly inspired by legendary Southern California car dealer Cal Worthington.
 He is voiced by Phil Hartman.

 Urfo

 Urfo is a six-legged alien dog that arrives on Earth many times and helps Jerry fend off Tom.
 His owners often send people to retrieve him.

 Clyde

-A fat cat who often puts in problems for Tom while trying to be friendly and helpful to him.
+A fat cat who often causes problems for Tom while trying to be friendly and helpful to him.
 He is voiced by Brian Cummings.
 He also appears (uncredited) in the live action film as one of the many alley cats in Butch's gang.

 Kyle the Cat

 A mangy orange cat that first appeared as the antagonist of Spike and/or Tyke.
 Voiced by Pat Fraley.

 Bernie the Swallow

 A medically challenged yellow swallow that is friends with Jerry in "Hard to Swallow".
 He had a color change to blue in "Swallow the Swallow" and "Grab that Bird" as he is chased mostly by Clyde and Kyle.
 Voiced by David L. Lander.